Thanking the Thespians

 Be extremely empathetic.
 When my life was falling apart and back into a new place, people like T’nyah and Claire constantly checked in on me and it made a massive difference.

-Finally, I would like to present a call to action for the department.
+I would now like to present a call to action for the department.
 I believe our student organizations need more support and recognition, especially BTS.
 I admire every individual that is a part of their officers team.
 I would also love to see more representation for the women in this department, as well as aspiring directors.
 More student-run opportunities like Theatre For Change are extremely important to our students.
+I think communication and organization can always be better, especially when it comes to sharing our spaces.
+That being said, I have genuinely appreciated and valued my time here at UTA.
+I hope this program continues to grow and that this community of supportive, incredible people never ceases to spread love, joy, and advocacy.